nullsauce/micromachine/README.md

 `micromachine` contains the emulation code.
 The most part of it is coded in headers in order to minimize the number of compilation unit and allow optimizations to take place.

-`test` contains all emulation code tests.
+* :file_folder: `test` contains all emulation code tests.

-`termdbg` contains a rudimentary terminal UI application used for developing and debugging the emulator.
+* :file_folder: `termdbg` contains a rudimentary terminal UI application used for developing and debugging the emulator.

-`vm` contains the command-line app (vm) that can execute armv6-m ELF binaries
+* :file_folder: `vm` contains the command-line app (vm) that can execute armv6-m ELF binaries

-`sdk` contains a standalone cmake project which acts as a poor man's toolchain for now.
+* :file_folder: `sdk` contains a standalone cmake project which acts as a poor man's toolchain for now.
 Note that the sdk contains its own integration tests.

 ### Build targets

 The CMake project will generate a lot of not-so-useful targets.
 Here's a list of targets that are important to know:

-* `all_tests` Runs all the emulation code tests.
+* :hammer: `all_tests` Runs all the emulation code tests.
 Note that this target will appear as a unit test in CLion.

-* `sdk` Builds the SDK and examples and runs the integration tests.
+* :hammer: `sdk` Builds the SDK and examples and runs the integration tests.

-* `termdbg` Builds the terminal UI based debugger.
+* :hammer: `termdbg` Builds the terminal UI based debugger.
 The debugger takes a micromachine ELF binary as argument.

 ### Using CLion